JanssenProject/jans/docs/admin/reference/database/README.md

 ## New DB support and integration

-New ORM implementation requires only few classes and interfaces implementation
+The ORM developed with perspective to simplify add new DB support.
+New ORM implementation requires only few classes and interfaces implementation.

 1. Extend `public interface NewDbOperationService extends PersistenceOperationService` interface to define list of CRUD method which `DbEntryManager` can use.